MandhojTheeng/MandhojTheeng/README.md

 - 🔭 Currently working as a **WordPress Developer**
 - 🌱 Learning Full Stack Development: `Node.js`, `Express`, `PostgreSQL`, `React`, `Next.js`, `Golang`
 - 🎨 Also skilled in **Graphic Design**, UI/UX, and Web Branding
 - 👨‍🎓 BSc.
-Hons in Computer Science – Kanjirowa College
+Hons in Computer Science – Herald College
 - 📍 Based in **Koteshwor, Nepal**
 - 💡 Embracing a **growth mindset** — learning something new every day
 - 🚀 On a mission to become a **complete full-stack engineer in 1 year**